 Optional: Change the sample size, which is the number of documents per shard

-that are used in the Data Visualizer.
+that are used in the visualizations.
 There is a relatively small number of

-documents in the Kibana sample data, so you can choose a value of
+documents in the sample data, so you can choose a value of

 all.
 For larger data sets, keep in mind that using a large sample size increases query run times and increases the load on the cluster.